 Doris Doudet – A Professor of Medicine/Neurology at the University of British Columbia.
 Her specialty is the use of non invasive PET and MR imaging to assess the role of brain neurotransmitters in health and disease and the mechanism of action of various therapies in human and animal subjects.

 Andy Fell – A science writer and public information representative at the University of California, Davis News Service.
 He communicates to lay audiences both on- and off-campus about UC Davis research, through news releases, features, blog posts, social media, videos and other means, and he interacts with journalists covering the campus.
 His beat area includes discoveries and issues in animal research.

 Tom Holder – A founding member of the British group Pro-Test, which stood up to animal rights extremists in the UK.
 In 2008 he moved to the US where he founded Speaking of Research, as well as helping to organize the UCLA Pro-Test rally.
-Despite returning to the UK he continues to be an active advocate for biomedical research in both the UK and US.
+Now based in the UK, Tom continues to be an active advocate for biomedical research in both the UK and US.

 Dario Ringach – A Professor of Neurobiology and Psychology at the David Geffen School of Medicine in UCLA, and affiliate with the Jules Stein Eye Institute, the Brain Research Institute and the Biomedical Engineering Program at UCLA.